andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

   - Percentage>=50 -> E
   - Percentage <50 -> F
   - The program must return an error mensage and close if the input score is less than 0 or greater than 100.

+- EIGTH EXERCISE: Create a program that define three numbers into const variables and return "true" if at least one out of the three is even, if this condition is not fullfilled, then return "false".